 TouchDesigner is a unique platform because there are so many ways to do any one thing.
-Not only that but there are tons of tricks-of-the-trade that developers learn along the way.
+Not only that but there are tons of hotkeys for TouchDesigner and other tricks-of-the-trade that developers learn along the way.
 Most of these are shared between friends and colleagues and can sometimes pass under the radar even though they can save you multiple clicks and tons of time in your workflow.
-I thought a great post would be to share some of the great and easy ones I’ve learned alone the way.
+I thought a great post would be to share some of the great and easy ones I’ve learned along the way.

 Fast Null Creation